artidataio/amplify-cors-proxy/README.md

-# Easily Deploy a CORS Proxy Server with AWS Amplify
+# Easily Deploy a CORS Proxy with AWS Amplify

 ## Motivation